top of page

 The power and scale of Safi's waves is awe-inspiring, with the walls of water generated by a combination of strong ocean currents, unique underwater topography and Atlantic Ocean swells.
 For advanced surfers seeking to push the boundaries of their skills, Safi's breaks provide the perfect testing ground, with tricky conditions that include rip tides, jagged rocks and unpredictable wave patterns.

-Over the years, this rugged surf spot has developed a reputation amongst the international surfing community as a premier big-wave destination, drawing in thrill-seekers from around the globe.
+Over the years, this rugged surf spot has developed a reputation amongst the international surfing community as a big-wave destination, drawing in thrill-seekers from around the globe.
 And for those seeking to escape the crowded lineups and tourist-heavy vibes of Taghazout, a trip to Safi offers the chance to experience one of Morocco's most epic and awe-inspiring surfing adventures.

-A newly renovated apartment with two bedrooms, a fully equipped kitchen and plenty of traditional Moroccan touches.
+A newly renovated Safi apartment with two bedrooms, a fully equipped kitchen and plenty of traditional Moroccan touches.

 Sunset illuminates the ochre cliffs at Mirleft - an off-the-beaten-track Morocco surf spot